tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_08.md

 In this section we'll look at how to:

-- implement security for an app using Meteor and Angular 2 API
+- Implement security for an app using Meteor and Angular 2 API
-- setup user accounts in meteor using a login and password
+- Setup user accounts in meteor using email and password
-- restrict access to views based on user permissions
+- Restrict access to views based on user permissions

 # Removing Insecure